petereon/tic-tac-toe/NOTES.md

 Navigator: Peter

 ### TODO:

-- Test for function to determine where to put the sign of which player
 - implement function to determine where to put the sign of which player
 - test for empty square
 - implement empty square check